railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 The goods are now in your Output Bay, which had been defined by default in Open ERP as :guilabel:`Output`, as a single package with a :guilabel:`Lot Number` of \ ``OUT:1``\  .

-To register when a carrier picks up the package, use the menu :menuselection:`Inventory Control --> Delivery Order --> Delivery Orders to Process`.
+To register when a carrier picks up the package, use the menu :menuselection:`Stock Management --> Delivery Order --> Delivery Orders to Process`.
 Select the appropriate line \ ``OUT:1``\   to open the :guilabel:`Stock Move` form, then click :guilabel:`Move Lot`.
 Its state changes to \ ``Moved``\
 .
 Packing is defined by Sales Orders so if you pack fewer packages than are on order Open ERP